sebastianspross/k8s101/README.md

           ports:
           - containerPort: 80
 ```
-> As we do not specify any namespace `default` is used
+> As we did not specify any namespace, the `default` namespace is used

 Next, apply the `Deployment` to your Kubernetes cluster.
 ```powershell